TomRaybould/AndroidChess/README.md

 # README #

-A group project by Tom Raybould & Mike Tomkowich for Rutgers CS 213
+A group project by Tom Raybould & Mike Tomkowich for Rutgers CS 213, made in Android Studio.

+Screen shots of this app can be seen in the ScreenShots folder of the project.

 - This project is a chess app for andriod phones, where two people can play against each other on one phone.